-This section compares the Liu-Tang-Zhang's four-moment chi-square approximation with two exact methods.
-In order to approximate accurately the true probabilities, we proceed as in Liu, Tang and Zhang (2009) and we use Farebrother's (1984) algorithm, using a theoretical result of Ruben (1962), as reported in Kotz, Johnson and Boyd (1967, p.
+This section compares Liu-Tang-Zhang's four-moment non-central chi-square approximation with two exact methods.
+In order to approximate accurately the true probabilities, we proceeded as in Liu et al. (2009) and we used Farebrother's (1984) algorithm, using a theoretical result of Ruben (1962), as reported in Kotz et al. (1967, p.
 843).
-See Liu, Tang and Zhang (2009, p.
-855) and Farebrother (1984, pp. 333-334).
-We also include Imhof's (1961) method in the numerical comparisons, which is popular in several studies.
+See Liu et al. (2009, p.
+855), and Farebrother (1984, pp. 333-334).
+We also included Imhof's (1961) method in the numerical comparisons, which is popular in several studies.
 We would like to point out that all the computations were performed using the R package CompQuadForm that we developed recently.
 Note that in addition to Imhof's (1961) method and Farebrother's (1984) algorithm, our R package also includes an algorithm provided by Davies (1980).
 In order to achieve computational efficiency, the algorithms included in our package have been implemented in the C language and interfaced with the R software.
 The package CompQuadForm is freely available from the authors.
-All the results using Farebrother's (1984) algorithm in our R package have been verified with the NAG routine G01JCF (Mark 18) of the FORTRAN 77 language; the results were identical with a precision of 10^{-6} .
+All the results using Farebrother's (1984) algorithm in our R package have been verified with the NAG routine G01JCF (Mark 18) of the FORTRAN 77 language; the results were identical with a precision of $10^{-6}$ .

 We considered eight quadratic forms, which are defined in Table 1.
-The quadratic forms Q_1 and Q_2 represent modifications of the first and second cases of Liu, Tang and Zhang (2009).
-For Q_1 , the weights 0.4 and 0.1 are replaced by the values 4.0 and 1.0, respectively, and the non-centrality parameters 0.6 and 0.8 are divided by two.
-For the quadratic form Q_2 , the weight 0.3 is multiplied by 10, and the non-centrality parameter 2 is divided by 10.
-In Q_3 , we consider a situation where the weight of the first $\chi_1^2(\delta)$ random variable is large but its noncentrality parameter is small, while the weight of the second $\chi_1^2(\delta)$ random variable is small, but the associated non-centrality parameter is large.
-The quadratic forms Q_4 is inspired from Davies (1980, Table 3), who considered a similar quadratic form expressed as a finite sum of centered chi-square random variables; we simply introduced non-centrality parameters.
+The quadratic forms $Q_1$ and $Q_2$ represent modifications of the first and second cases of Liu et al. (2009).
+For $Q_1$ , the weights 0.4 and 0.1 are replaced by the values 4.0 and 1.0, respectively, and the non-centrality parameters 0.6 and 0.8 are divided by two.
+For the quadratic form $Q_2$ , the weight 0.3 is multiplied by 10, and the non-centrality parameter 2 is divided by 10.
+In $Q_3$ , we consider a situation where the weight of the first $\chi_1^2(\delta)$ random variable is large but its non-centrality parameter is small, while the weight of the second $\chi_1^2(\delta)$ random variable is relatively small, but the associated non-centrality parameter is large.
+The quadratic forms $Q_4$ is inspired from . . .